lucalista/shinestacker/docs/main.md

 ## Graphical User Interface

 A GUI is also available, still experimental and undocumented.
+It basically reflects the structure of the python modules documented below, with the corresponding configurable parameterrs.
 To run the GUI, from the main package directory run:

 ```console